muqingxu/BitTorrent-bencode/README.md

 # Adapted for Python 3
 This package is forked from https://github.com/tomster/BitTorrent-bencode.
+Haven't finished

 # Original README
 This package simply re-packages the existing bencoding and bdecoding implemention from the 'official' BitTorrent client as a separate, leight-weight package for re-using them without having the entire BitTorrent software as a dependency.